ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 {}
 ```

-First let's make sure with in the right directory (where the swaggers are created), in my case, `cd apic-dev`, then let's login to the remote manager with apic. `apic login -s manager.159.8.70.38.xip.io -u org1owner -p ********* -r provider/default-idp-2` then we are ready to publish the product into the Staging environment for example.
+First let's make sure with in the right directory (where the swaggers are created), in my case, `cd apic-dev`, then let's login to the remote manager with apic. `apic login -s manager.159.8.70.38.xip.io -u org1owner -p ********* -r provider/default-idp-2` then we are ready to publish the product into the Integration environment for example.
 We issue the command: `apic products publish -s manager.159.8.70.38.xip.io -o org1 -c integration  quote-management-product_1.0.0.yaml`
 ![Publish a product using CLI](./images/cli_publish.png)